 - 1.7 Evaluation

 - 1.9 Aberdulais Falls and the local community

 - 1.10 Other considerations

 - 1.11 Facilities and the visitor experience

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!

 Aberdulais Falls: A case study in Welsh heritage

 This case study looks at Aberdulais Falls near Neath, South Wales.
 This is a place of great natural beauty, but also an important industrial heritage site.
 The course considers the key issues affecting the decision-making of the bodies which are responsible for looking after our heritage.
 For example, who decides what should be preserved from the past as our heritage, who is this heritage for, and how should it be presented and explained?
 In this case study, we examine the heritage debates around what to do with places, buildings, things and the memories attached to them in the context of a specific Welsh heritage site.

-This is an extract from an Open University course which is no longer available to new students.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Heritage courses or view the range of currently available OU Heritage courses.

 Copyright & revisions